subvertnormality/mosaic/README.md

 ### Song editor

-Behold the vast canvas of the song editor: a grid of 90 slots, each beckoning you to craft sequencer patterns.
-These patterns embody patterns, channels, rhythms, scales, and all other compoenents of your rhythms, the heartbeat of your creation.
+The song editor is a grid of 90 slots, each one representing the potential of combining your patterns in unique ways.
+These sequencer patterns embody patterns, channels, rhythms, scales, and all other compoenents of your rhythms, the heartbeat of your creation.

 * Dim buttons: Think of these as blank canvases, waiting for your touch.
 * Mid-glow buttons: These slots are already filled with your rhythms and patterns.
 * Brightly lit button: this is the sequencer pattern in play right now.

 Want to choose a pattern?
 A simple press will do.
 Looking to replicate one slot to another?
 Press and hold the source, then the desired destination.
 Warning: this action replaces the content of the target slot.
 To erase a slot, simply copy an empty one over it.
+There is no undo.
+Be careful.

 Now, if the "song mode" setting is toggled on, after a pattern finishes playing it's set number of times, the sequencer gracefully changes to the next slot.
 Should it find the next slot empty, it circles back to the first filled slot in that group.
 This lets you craft distinctive pattern clusters to shift between.
 And if you get an urge to switch up slots while the sequencer plays?
 No worries, it queues your request, waiting for the current sequence to finish.